the-engine-room/library/_posts/2015-12-07-microtasking.md

 #### Training Volunteers

+Every project recognized the need to get volunteers up to speed on the task, and reported different approaches to doing so.

 * Most organisations agreed that instructions on using a platform worked best when they were integrated into the task itself.
 Several interviewees who had developed platforms had modified their user interface so that users were given a task immediately after starting to use the tool, combined with instructions on how to complete it.
 Depending on the sensitivity of the information, this training task could be presented using synthetic (or test) data, while others used real project data from the outset.
 * Several organisations found that tutorials presented as a separate manual were rarely used.
 * In-person meetings were successful, but might be impractical for projects that aim to engage large numbers.
 For example, Fairplay Alliance, working with groups of around 30 volunteers, invited them to a two-hour meeting where they were trained to use the tool and asked to sign a volunteer contract and non-disclosure agreement.

 #### Verification by Design